abradner/cv/Alex_Bradner.md

 * Citizen of Australia and Ireland
 * Right to live & work in EU, AU, UK, NZ
 * 34, Male, He/Him
-* Can drive / ride comfortably on either side of the rode
+* Can drive / ride comfortably on either side of the road
 * Dexterity is my [dump stat](https://dnd4.fandom.com/wiki/Dump_stat)

 ## Skills